doctorfree/cheat-sheets/kasm/deluxe.md

 * [Spiderfoot](https://github.com/smicallef/spiderfoot): A reconnaissance tool that automatically queries public data sources to gather intelligence
 * [Wing cloud programming language](https://www.winglang.io): Wing programming language, examples, and editors

+## Help documents

+Record Technologies Kasm workspaces include a help facility that integrates the `ranger` file manager, the `glow` markdown previewer, and the `Obsidian` notes application.
+Help documents are provided in an Obsidian vault and can be browsed either directly with Obsidian or via the `ranger` file manager.
+Selecting a help document in `ranger` and pressing `<Enter>` will open Obsidian with the selected document.

+Help pages for `rclone`, `spiderfoot`, `zsh`, `neovim`, and many others may serve as a guide to getting started with the Deluxe Desktop workspace.

 ## Kasm workspace persistent profile

 The `Deluxe Desktop` Kasm workspace should be deployed with a persistent profile.
 This preserves the home directory of the `kasm-user` user.
 For example, use the following persistent profile configured in the `Deluxe Desktop` workspace: